leshakoss/jsdotmd/README.md

 ## Why did you do that?

-I wanted to make a language, whose compiler is also its `README` and is written on itself.
+I wanted to make a language, whose compiler is written on itself and is also its [`README`](https://raw.githubusercontent.com/leshakoss/jsdotmd/master/README.md).
 Just for fun.

 ## How to use the CLI?